Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Reviews of the Best Motorhomes for Full-Time RV Living

 Alright, let’s dive into each of our top picks for living the RV lifestyle and what we liked and didn’t like about each one.

 The Newmar Dutch Star offers many luxurious features for people with a big budget.
-Not only can you enjoy all the appointments and amenities on the inside, but there are many options for entertainment on the outside.
+Not only can you enjoy all the appointments and amenities in the living space, but there are many options for entertainment on the outside.
 You and your family can relax under the power side awning on those hot days while grilling.
 There is also an outdoor entertainment center, which will be excellent for movie nights.

 The Newmar Dutch star ceiling is a newer feature, which also offers your family a Samsung 50-inch LED TV with a Blu-ray player and Bose soundbar.
 This RV also provides a wide range of furniture configuration, backed by Flexsteel, a reliable RV furniture company.

-The Newmar Dutch Star wants to make sure you are comfortable during all times of the year.
-During the colder months, you can heat your feet with the radiant tile.
+The Newmar Dutch Star wants to make sure you are comfortable during all times of the year full-time RV living.
+During the colder months, you can heat your feet with radiant tile.
 And for extra breathing room in the rear bathrooms, the RV comes with an additional 6 inches of height because of the cathedral-style ceilings.